Holy memristor: Results

 Additionally, we investigated the stability of the ON and OFF states over time.
 For this purpose, the device was initialized into the ON or OFF state, and its resistance was read using low-amplitude voltage pulses at a time step of 10~seconds for 600~seconds.
 Fig.~\ref{fig:3}(c) proves that the cell has non-volatile information storage capability.
 We note that Figs.~\ref{fig:3}(b) and \ref{fig:3}(c) were obtained using the same cell with a separation of half a year.

 We speculate that along with mass spectrometry and other novel techniques,~\cite{smith2019rapid,Gonzalez17a,rage2020bubbles} the memristive effect and related hysteretic responses can provide tell-tale electronic signatures of alcoholic beverages.
-In fact, we measured current-voltage curves from samples fabricated using a diluted whiskey and observed a correlation between the threshold voltage and level of dilution.
+In fact, we measured current-voltage curves from samples fabricated using a diluted whisky and observed a correlation between the threshold voltage and level of dilution.
+The samples used in this study were fabricated as described above with the only difference being that the whisky was diluted with deionized water.
+The same amount of solution was deposited over the same area to make the insulating layer of memristor.

+The positive threshold voltage was measured in three samples that were fabricated with a 1:0, 1:1, and 1:2 whisky to water dilution.
+The measured values were $V_{th (1:0)}=1.52$~V, $V_{th (1:1)}=1.31$~V, and $V_{th (1:2)}=1.17$~V. These were obtained after averaging the positive threshold voltage measured in 5 consecutive cycles.
+This result indicates a tendency for a decrease in the threshold voltage, $V_{th}$, as dilution increases.
+The change in the threshold voltage can be explained by the variation of the deposit thickness (the observed dependence of $V_{th}$ on the whisky content, however, is non-linear).
+The detailed investigation of this sensing functionality is beyond the scope of the present study.